 Self-Help for the Elderly (in collaboration with City College of San Francisco)

 Employment Referral Services

 Job seekers who have successfully completed JRT, VST, or have adequate skills and experience to conduct a job search in the hospitality industry will be referred to employment referral services.
 These services help job seekers strengthen their job search portfolios, gain important industry-specific strategies and get connected to hospitality employers.

 To get connected to any of these Initiative services and on a career pathway to the hospitality industry, job seekers are encouraged to attend an orientation/information session as scheduled on the Hospitality Initiative flyer.

-Workforce staff, to better educate yourself and your clients on the hospitality industry, OEWD has created a Hospitality Resource Guide.
-This invaluable resource covers the Initiative services, details the sector and subsectors that are in demand and growing, provides useful information on industry job search and discusses customer service.
+To better educate yourself and your clients on the hospitality industry, OEWD has created a Hospitality Resource Guide.
+This invaluable resource covers the initiative services, details the sector and subsectors that are in demand and growing, provides useful information on industry job search, and discusses customer service.

-OEWD’s Hospitality sector strategy is designed to be responsive to the needs of industry employers and local job seekers.
-The Hospitality Initiative will educate workforce system providers and clients about the employment and training needs of the Hospitality Industry.
-Effectively coordinating training and employment resources within the Workforce system will result in growth of a diverse and well qualified hospitality sector workforce in San Francisco.
-Strategic goals under this Initiative include:
+OEWD’s Hospitality Initiative is designed to be responsive to the needs of industry employers and local job seekers.
+The Hospitality Initiative will educate workforce system providers and clients about the employment and training needs of the hospitality industry.
+Effectively coordinating training and employment resources within the workforce system will result in growth of a diverse and well-qualified hospitality sector workforce in San Francisco.
+Strategic goals under this initiative include:

-The Hospitality Initiative is a collaborative that includes the following training and service providers: City College of San Francisco, Mission Hiring Hall/South of Market Employment Center, Chinatown One Stop Career Link Center, Mission Language Vocational School, Charity Cultural Services Center and Episcopal Community Services.
+The Hospitality Initiative is a collaborative that includes the following training and service providers: City College of San Francisco, Mission Hiring Hall/South of Market Employment Center, Chinatown Neighborhod Access Point, Mission Language Vocational School, Charity Cultural Services Center, Community Housing Partnership and Episcopal Community Services.